dudeofawesome/code-style/typescript-configs/README.md

 1. Install this config plugin as a dev dependency.

     ```sh
-    npm i -D @dudeofawesome/eslint-config-typescript
+    npm i -D @dudeofawesome/typescript-configs
     ```

-1. Pick the appropriate config to base yours on.
+1. Pick an appropriate role config to base your on.

+    For example, you could pick `@dudeofawesome/typescript-configs/roles/node.json`.

+1. Pick any appropriate layer configs to add to your config.

+    For example, you could pick `@dudeofawesome/typescript-configs/layers/esmodule.json`.

 1. Create your `tsconfig.json`.

     ```json
     {
-        "extends": "./node.json"
+        "extends": [
+            "@dudeofawesome/typescript-configs/roles/node.json",
+            "@dudeofawesome/typescript-configs/layers/esmodule.json"
+        ]
     }
     ```

+1. Set your `baseUrl` and `outDir` paths.

+    ```json
+    {
+        ...
+        "compilerOptions": {
+            "baseUrl": "src/",
+            "outDir": "dist/"
+        }
+    }
+    ```

 1. Set your `include` and `exclude` paths.

-    Here's an example of something that might work for you:

     ```json
     {
         ...
         "include": ["src/"],
-        "exclude": ["node_modules", "test", "dist", "**/*spec.ts"]
+        "exclude": ["dist/"]
     }
     ```